In Ty’s Place

 The depth of Dayton’s grief was something only one who has suffered the loss of a child could understand.
 To survive, she had to break her life apart and put it back together in a different configuration.
 She moved from Bryan to Galveston back to Bryan and then to Fort Worth.
 She took early retirement from her long career as a senior project manager for IBM and became a life coach.
 She devoted herself to nonprofit causes that felt more impactful, became a FEMA Reservist and began helping other bereaved mothers.
 “My entire inner and outer world shattered into a thousand pieces, and I had to put myself back together.
 Who am I?
 What’s important?
 What’s of value?
 Service to humanity — that’s what I value.
 I loved my profession, but it became meaningless in contrast to the loss of my son.”

 Concurrent with all those life changes, for nine years she struggled to find a way to honor Ty.
+Her emails to other universities where she wanted to explore memorials went unanswered.
+The gears of other nonprofit organizations she tried to support in his honor would not turn.
+Then, she had an idea.

 “What if she honored him by enabling another returning veteran to, in a sense, take Ty’s place at the university?”